Staying in Thailand’s vibrant capital

 Mandarin Oriental Bangkok

-Many of Bangkok’s luxury hotels are situated along the Chao Phraya River, and the Mandarin Oriental Bangkok is often considered one of the very best.
+Many of the luxury hotels in Bangkok are situated along the Chao Phraya River, and the Mandarin Oriental Bangkok is often considered one of the very best.

-It may not be a boutique resort, but it offers an extensive range of facilities, ensuring a high level of comfort and service.
+It may not be a boutique hotel, but its extensive facilities ensure a high level of comfort and service.

-Its historic charm, with a legacy dating back over 140 years, adds a sense of timeless elegance that few other hotels in Bangkok can match.
+Its historic charm, with a legacy stretching back 150 years, adds a sense of timeless elegance that few other hotels in Bangkok can match, helped along by a private pier with its own boats ferrying guests up and down the river.

 See prices and availability at Mandarin Oriental Bangkok here (adlink).